greenhandatsjtu/poem-casbin-demo/README.md

 # poem-casbin-demo
-Demo to integrate poem with casbin-rs using poem-casbin middleware
+Demo to integrate casbin-rs with poem web services using poem-casbin middleware

 ## Introduction